 |Sodium||2.8%||Fe (as FeO)||6.7%|

-- Most abundant elements in the mantle are silicon, iron, and magnesium.
+- The most abundant elements in the mantle are silicon, iron, and magnesium.

 - The following is the chemical composition of the upper mantle.
 It is believed that the rest of the mantle would also have the same composition.